hackforla/lucky-parking/README.md

 # Lucky-parking Project

-- A is a project of Hack for LA.
+- Is a project of Hack for LA.

 - Helps people look for nearby street parking with the least probability of getting citations.